caroleolivier/caroleolivier.github.io/_posts/2024-03-24-culture-self-service-detective.md

 ## 2. Learn and Teach _how_ to find the answer, not just the answer

+So, you're at work, and you got a question for your wonderful colleague Bob ?
-Whenever you ask a question, don't just settle for the answer, ask **how** you can find the answer yourself.
+Ask Bob, but don't just settle for the answer, ask **how** you can find the answer yourself next time.

 > And become a great detective 🕵️‍♀️.

 For instance:

-- _what time is the weekly meeting?_
+- _what time is the weekly team meeting?_
   answer: 6pm Monday
   how to find the answer: check the team calendar